V2.3‚ 22 August 2023

 - Transportation on Other Airlines – At BermudAir’s sole discretion‚ BermudAir may instead arrange for transportation on any other Carrier or combination of Carriers to the passenger’s next Stopover‚ or if none‚ to the passenger’s destination‚ at no additional cost to the passenger.

 - Overnight Stay Required – If the transportation provided to a passenger pursuant to this section requires that the passenger stay overnight before continuing his/her travel‚ BermudAir will provide hotel accommodations to the passenger at no additional cost.
-If hotel accommodations are unavailable‚ BermudAir will compensate the passenger with a credit voucher valid for future purchases from BermudAir in an amount commensurate in value with the local average contracted hotel rate up to $100.00USD‚ to be determined by BermudAir.
+If hotel accommodations are unavailable‚ BermudAir will compensate the passenger with a credit voucher valid for future purchases from BermudAir in an amount commensurate in value with the local average contracted hotel rate up to $120USD ($200 in Bermuda)‚ to be determined by BermudAir.
 In addition‚ BermudAir will provide meals and refreshments in a reasonable relationship to the waiting time.

 Compensation for Involuntary Denied Boarding – When a passenger with a confirmed reservation is involuntarily denied boarding on an oversold flight pursuant to this rule‚ BermudAir’s sole liability to the passenger shall be to provide alternative transportation as provided in paragraph 7‚ above‚ and to pay denied boarding compensation‚ if applicable‚ pursuant to the terms and conditions of this rule.